BilldarBagdar/C4Device_32StepSequencer/README.md

 <li>The sequencer now has a VERBOSE mode that applies when the remote script is NOT in "User" mode so the sequencer will keep sending Notes (but not updating the C4 display).
 For example, when
 the script is in ""User"" mode, the SPOT-ERASE button acts like a vehicle's clutch on the RTC (external) transport.
 Meaning, when the red SPOT-ERASE LED is ON you've "stepped ON the clutch" and disengaged from the (external RTC) Transport so the sequencer stops generating Notes (next list item about SPOT-ERASE applies here too).
-When the script is NOT in "User" mode, the clutch is engaged by default (the sequencer is QUIET, doesn't generate Notes), but you can "let OFF the clutch" outside of "User" mode by setting the sequencer to VERBOSE mode (before you leave "User" mode) so the patch will remain engaged with the RTC Transport and let the sequencer play whenever the transport plays (outputting Notes only, no "display updates") after leaving "User" mode (technically, you can change the sequencer patch back and forth between QUIET and VERBOSE outside "User" mode, but you can only adjust the sequencer Note output, for example, inside "User" mode)</li>
+When the script is NOT in "User" mode, the clutch is engaged by default (the sequencer is QUIET, doesn't generate Notes), but you can "let OFF the clutch" outside "User" mode by setting the sequencer to VERBOSE mode (before you leave "User" mode) so the patch will remain engaged with the RTC Transport and let the sequencer play whenever the transport plays (outputting Notes only, no "display updates") after leaving "User" mode (technically, you can change the sequencer patch back and forth between QUIET and VERBOSE outside "User" mode, but you can only adjust the sequencer Note output, for example, inside "User" mode)</li>